walmartlabs/concord/README.md

 ## Integration tests

 Prerequisites:
+- Linux, if you want to use docker-based ITs.
+Tests currently assume that `localhost` and `docker0` are on the same machine;
 - Ansible must be installed and available in `$PATH`.
   See [the official documentation](http://docs.ansible.com/ansible/intro_installation.html);
 - Java must be available in `$PATH` as `java`.